- Building a home studio/recording studio for the first time?

 - Native Instruments Komplete Kontrol M32 Keyboard

-- USB MIDI controller with 25 velocity sensitive synth action keys with dedicated octave up and down buttons to increase...
+- Total Control Wherever You Go USB MIDI keyboard controller with 25 velocity sensitive keys and octave up / down...

-- Innovative 4 way thumbstick for dynamic pitch and modulation control, plus a built in arpeggiator with adjustable...
+- Express Yourself Innovative 4 way thumbstick for dynamic pitch and modulation MIDI control, plus a built in...

-- USB powered, robust and ultra compact design lets you create anywhere
+- Plug & Play No drivers required, USB powered and ultra portable design lets you create anywhere

-- 8 backlit velocity sensitive MPC style pads with Note Repeat & Full Level for programming drums, triggering samples and...
+- Beat Maker Essentials 8 backlit velocity sensitive MPC drum pads with Note Repeat & Full Level for programming drums,...

-- 8 fully assignable Q Link knobs for mixing, tweaking plug ins and more
+- Take Command of Your DAW 8 fully assignable Q Link knobs for mixing, tweaking plug ins and more

 - Ultra portable, feature packed and USB powered pad controller with 16 Thick Fat MPC pads for triggering drums, melodic...

 - Easily accessible dedicated controls for 3 pad banks provides a total of 48 assignable pads

 - 18 fully assignable 360 degree potentiometers accessible via 3 banks for controlling DAW, virtual effect and virtual...